csalmeida/ruby-fundamentals/README.md

 This section will go over how to define can call custom methods.
 Methods, called functions in other programming languages, are going to provide instructions to perform a specific task which have been packaged up as a unit, and can be called later in a script, multiple times.

-This allows the _"Do not Repeat Yourself"_ (DRY) paradigm to be applied as a methods is defined once and called as needed, instead of being rewritten multiple times.
+This allows the _"Do not Repeat Yourself"_ (DRY) paradigm to be applied as a method is defined once and called as needed, instead of being rewritten multiple times.

-In Ruby methods have to be defined before they can be called and can be redefined without error.
+In Ruby, methods have to be defined before they can be called and can be redefined without error.
 Usually, on other programming languages a method/function cannot be redeclared at any point, this is not the case with Ruby.

-Generally, methods will be named in lowercase, with words separated by underscores (`my_ruby_method`) and the _first_ character has always to be either lowercase or an underscore, where the latter is uncommon.
+Generally, methods will be named in lowercase, with words separated by underscores (`my_ruby_method`) and the _first_ character has always to be either lowercase or an underscore, the latter is uncommon.

 Any other character can be a letter, digit or underscore, with the exception of the last character which can also be a `?`, `!` or `=`.